amirhp-com/ultimate-integration-for-telegram/readme.txt

 == Description ==
 Integrate Telegram with WordPress, WooCommerce, and a wide range of plugins.
 Send customized notifications to channels, groups, bots, or private chats with built-in advanced translation and string replacement tools.

-Ultimate Telegram Integration is the most versatile plugin for sending notifications from WordPress and WooCommerce to Telegram.
+Ultimate Integration for Telegram is the most versatile plugin for sending notifications from WordPress and WooCommerce to Telegram.
 With features like translation management, string replacement, macros, and markdown validation, this plugin is the ultimate solution for Telegram automation.

 == Features ==
 - Send notifications to Telegram channels, groups, bots, or private chats.